jointag/JTProximitySDK-Android/README.md

 ### Permissions and hardware requirements

 This SDK uses location permissions.
-For application running on Android 6.0 or later, the request for [`ACCESS_FINE_LOCATION`](https://developer.android.com/reference/android/Manifest.permission.html#ACCESS_FINE_LOCATION) or [`ACCESS_COARSE_LOCATION`](https://developer.android.com/reference/android/Manifest.permission.html#ACCESS_COARSE_LOCATION) permission has to be implemented by the application that includes the SDK.
+For application running on **Android 6.0** or later (API level 23), the request for [`ACCESS_FINE_LOCATION`](https://developer.android.com/reference/android/Manifest.permission.html#ACCESS_FINE_LOCATION)(preferably) or [`ACCESS_COARSE_LOCATION`](https://developer.android.com/reference/android/Manifest.permission.html#ACCESS_COARSE_LOCATION) permission has to be implemented by the application that includes the SDK (see [Android 6.0 Changes](https://developer.android.com/about/versions/marshmallow/android-6.0-changes.html)).
 The request can be implemented in any point of the application, but it's recommended to ask the user for location permission as soon as possible, because until the permission is not granted the SDK can't enable proximity features involving GPS and beacons.
 If the permission is not granted the proximity features involving GPS and beacons will not be enabled.

 To implement the permission request dialog in your application follow the official [Requesting Permissions at Run Time](https://developer.android.com/training/permissions/requesting.html) documentation.